 Wondering how your favorite filmmakers create movie magic?
 Have an idea for a video project, but not sure if your skills can do it justice?
 In this series, we’re introducing you to the basics of videography.
 Quiet on the set — we’re rolling!

 Lesson Five: Types of Sequences

 If you’ve followed along with our videography basics series, you might remember that we kicked off with a lesson about shots.
-Of course, it’s always best to film shots that build off each other and contribute to your storytelling goals — and that’s exactly why it’s important to understand sequences.
+It’s always best to film shots that build off each other to contribute to your storytelling goals — and that’s exactly why it’s important to understand sequences.

 Simply put, a sequence is a series of shots that work together to tell a story.
 If an individual shot were a sentence, then a sequence would be a paragraph.

 That said, there are many types of sequences, and your video project will be more engaging if you experiment with a variety of them.
 Just as the complexity, length, and style of the paragraphs in a story should differ from one another, your sequences should too.